jarmokivekas/tuamk-thesis/doc/main.md

 GNURadio and Baudline\cite{baudline-software} both require the FFT sizes to be powers of two ($2^n$).

-Major factors limiting sample rate top rate of the SRD preipheral's ADC, maximum troughput available for trasferring samples the host PC, and the computational load that has to occur in real-time on the host PC.
+Major factors limiting sample rate top rate of the SRD peripheral's ADC, maximum throughout available for transferring samples the host PC, and the computational load that has to occur in real-time on the host PC.

 ### Frequency Resolution Measurement